 Once you’ve opened your savings account, you can add a transaction account by logging in, going to the ‘Managing’ tab, clicking ‘New Account’ then ‘USaver Ultra’ button and you’re good to go.

-Pro tip: The total UBank opening and ongoing fees on Savings + Transaction accounts are $0.
+Pro tip: The total UBank account fees on savings and transaction accounts are $0.
 Zero.
 Zilch.
 Nada.
+Plus, we don’t charge overseas ATM or transaction fees.
+How good is that?

 - Update your automatic payments: Gym, rent, Netflix...
-Take a read through your most recent bank statement to see what recurring payments you have, then go ahead and update the payment method.
+Take a read through your most recent bank statement to see what recurring payments you have, then go ahead and update the payment method to your new Ultra account.

 - Transfer your cash to your new account: This can be done via bank transfer or BPAY, but you might want to let your old bank know to expect a big transfer so they don’t block it.

-- Work it: You’ll need to let your employer know of your new account details so you can keep collecting that cash money.
+- Work it: You’ll need to let your employer know your new account details so you can keep collecting that cash money and get a competitive interest rate, too.

 And that’s it!
 You’ve unlocked a brave new world for your money (and most likely some lower fees in the process).